-Arizona is rich in geographic and demographic diversity — and though we may differ in backgrounds and experiences — we have learned through the 2020 Gallup Arizona Survey that we have much in common, agree on more than we disagree, and share a set of core public values that can help inform our actions and create a stronger, brighter future for all.
+Arizona is rich in geographic and demographic diversity — and though we may differ in backgrounds and experiences — we have learned through our latest Gallup Arizona Survey that we have much in common, agree on more than we disagree, and share a set of core public values ("Shared Public Values") that can help inform our actions and create a stronger, brighter future for all.

 Our Shared Public Values

-Shared public values are defined as issues on which at least 70% or more of Arizonans agree — regardless of geography, income, education level, political party affiliation, race or ethnicity.
-Drawn from the data, the shared public values clearly identify, with great confidence, where we agree and what Arizonans want.
+Shared Public Values are defined as issues on which at least 70% or more of Arizonans agree according to our latest Gallup Arizona Survey — regardless of geography, income, education level, political party affiliation, race or ethnicity.
+Drawn from the data, the Shared Public Values clearly identify, with great confidence, where we agree and what Arizonans want.
 They provide the basis for The Arizona We Want.

 Actions to Drive Arizona Forward

-Arizonans overwhelmingly agree on 42 actions illuminated by the 2020 Gallup Arizona Survey results.
+Arizonans overwhelmingly agree on 42 actions illuminated by the most recent Gallup Arizona Survey results.

 - Ensure all Arizona public schools have highly qualified teachers and principals.

 - Increase the number of Arizona high school graduates that enroll in universities, community colleges or technical/trade schools.

 - Close gaps in educational outcomes for vulnerable populations (e.g., students in low-income households, students with disabilities, English language learners).